Daamian/Hotelio-ddd-modular-monolith-example/README.md

 ```

 ## Implementation
-Implementation contains only part of the above assumptions because I wanted focus to show how implement modular monolit, divide apllication and communication between modules.
-I focused on modules: Availability, Booking, Catalog and HotelManagement to provide full process room reservation.
-Modules Availability and Booking due to its complexity have been implemented using clean architecture and DDD.
-Modules Catalog and HotelManagement is simplest modules that's why I decided implement it as CRUD.
+The implementation includes only part of the above assumptions because I wanted to focus on demonstrating how to implement a modular monolith, divide the application, and handle communication between modules.
+I concentrated on the Availability, Booking, Catalog, and Hotel Management modules to provide a complete room reservation process.
+Due to their complexity, the Availability and Booking modules have been implemented using Clean Architecture and Domain-Driven Design (DDD).
+The Catalog and Hotel Management modules are simpler, so I decided to implement them as CRUD modules.